willfarrell/aws-wishlist/README.md

   - [ ] Have `ca-central-1` & `ca-west-1` classified as a green data centres
   - [ ] More granular details - by service
   - [ ] Toggle egress estimate?
 CloudFront to IP transfer impact

+## Other
+- AWS Builder Center only allows voting on 5 items (https://builder.aws.com/wishlist)

 ## New
 - IPFS serverless service (Save files to s3, serverless node, serverless http gateway)